• Skip to main content

 I'm not usually one to like kitchen gadgets because I don't like storing them.
 But my Instant Pot Aura Pro has proven to have many uses in my kitchen.

-The specific Instant Pot I have has been discontinued, but I found this Instant Pot Max to be similar and it has a sous vide setting that comes in handy creating fantastic meat dishes including my Sous Vide Pork Tenderloin.
+The specific Instant Pot I have has been discontinued, but I found a Instant Pot Max to be similar and it has a sous vide setting that comes in handy creating fantastic meat dishes including my Sous Vide Pork Tenderloin.

 Tip for Reheating Rice